jjmedinaariza/modelling_book/docs/03-visualisation.md

 <img src="03-visualisation_files/figure-html/unnamed-chunk-7-1.png" width="672" />

 You can add other things too.
-For example you can add the mean number of Banning.Orders:
+For example you can add the mean number of *Banning.Orders*:

 ```r